LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction: Experiments

 \subsection{Datasets and LLMs}

-We experiment on five news events from the PHEME dataset: Charlie Hebdo shooting (Charlie Hebdo); Killing of Michael Brown (Ferguson); Germanwings Flight 9525 (Germanwings crash); 2014 shootings at Parliament Hill, Ottawa (Ottawa Shooting); Lindt Cafe siege (Sydney Siege); and Weibo dataset \citep{ma2016}, as shown in Table 1.
+We experiment on five news events from the PHEME dataset: Charlie Hebdo shooting (Charlie Hebdo); Killing of Michael Brown (Ferguson); Germanwings Flight 9525 (Germanwings crash); 2014 shootings at Ottawa (Ottawa Shooting); Lindt Cafe siege (Sydney Siege); and Weibo dataset \citep{ma2016}, as shown in Table 1.
 After preprocessing, we removed graphs without replies.
 The same preprocessing was applied to all baselines for fair comparison.
-This experiment uses the DeepSeek-V3 released by DeepSeek as the base model.
-Additional numerical results using Qwen-Plus are reported in Sections B \& C of the Appendix to support our claims.
+This experiment uses the DeepSeek-V3 as the base model.
+Additional numerical results using Qwen-Plus are reported in Appendix B \& C. Both PHEME and Weibo are public datasets.